Who are the Rohingya and why are they fleeing?

 Even Buddhist monks have been accused of inciting violence against the Rohingya there and led a boycott movement against them during deadly clashes in 2012.

-A community of Rohingya refugees also live in Bangladesh and some migrate to Malaysia, where they typically work illegally, the men often laboring.
+A community of Rohingya refugees also lives in Bangladesh and some migrate to Malaysia, where they typically work illegally.

 Why aren't they recognized as Burmese?

 The government in Myanmar refuses to recognize the Rohingya as citizens, claiming that they are Bangladeshi or Bengali.
-The UN refugee agency and human rights groups have in the past accused the government of ethnic cleansing through its repressive policies.
+The UN and rights groups have long accused the government of ethnic cleansing through its repressive policies.

-Having had such a long history in Myanmar, the Rohingya's ethnicity is more complex than the government makes out.
+Having had such a long history in Myanmar, the ethnicity of the Rohingya is more complex than the government makes out.

 The government has argued that the Rohingya descend from farmers from what is now called Bangladesh.
 Many arrived in large numbers during British rule, from 1824 to 1948, when Myanmar was considered a province of British-administered India.
 The Rohingya were sent there as laborers, in what Britain considered an internal migration.

-Many Rohingya, however, say they are descendants of Muslim traders, who can be traced back to the 9th Century.
+Many Rohingya, however, say they are descendants of Muslim traders who can be traced back to the ninth century.
 In reality, there is likely to be a mix of ethnicities among them.

 When Myanmar gained independence in 1948, the Rohingya were able to apply for identity cards, which offered some rights, and some even served in Parliament.